 Teachers feel the pressure to instill knowledge in students and to do it quickly.
 Many also bring with them an outdated mode of measurement for themselves, which is that teaching means standing in the classroom and explaining things to students, and asking students questions that they then judge as answered correctly or not.
 Such a vision of teaching is probably reinforced by well-intentioned initiatives that focus on what the teacher does on a daily basis.
 For example, a professional development session will provide teachers with concrete ideas about how to weave college information into the classroom or how to provide specific feedback to students.
 When a principal conducts a walk through to look for these items, the easiest way to ensure that it’s documented is for the teacher to stand and deliver it.
 Although this approach will earn a check mark in the correct box, it does not ensure that students are learning.

 There is plenty of growing evidence that this type of teaching does not help students become independent learners and thinkers who are going to be able to navigate complex issues in life.
 Of course, teachers are the content experts in the classroom, but their job is to make students into content experts, not stand in front of students and, for example, tell them to “write this down because it is going to be on the test.”

 We can start with what we know about human curiosity (Curiosity: It May Have Killed the Cat but It Helped Us Learn), which is closely linked to motivation, that long-held excuse for why more students don’t learn what we want them to learn.
 Research suggests that starting with student curiosity and building content learning around questions that students naturally wonder about is the way to ensure better engagement and learning.
-A recent study suggested that not only did students learn the information better when their curiosity was tapped, but they learned other material better as well, just because they were stimulated by the thinking process (How Curiosity Changes the Brain to Enhance Learning).
+A recent study suggested that not only did students learn the information better when their curiosity was tapped, but they learned other material better as well, just because they were stimulated by the thinking process (Why Curiosity Enhances Learning).